rssrobotics/rssrobotics.github.io/_attending/families.md

 #### Parent Networking

-We will have a lunch networking event for parents at RSS, whether or not you are bringing your kids.
-Anyone who has an interest in kids and robotics is welcome to attend.
+We will have an informal networking lunch for parents at RSS on Thursday.
+Anyone who has an interest in kids and robotics, whether or not they are bringing their kids, is welcome to attend.
+We will meet outside Kresge at lunch break and walk over to a lunch place shortly after (around 12:15pm).
+Look for the sign "Families @ RSS Lunch" to join us.

 #### Lactation Rooms and Changing Tables